Plank theorems and their applications: a survey: Applications in analysis

+which settled the $d=2$ case of the previous polarization problem.
+Indeed, thinking of this case as being formulated on the complex unit circle, we are given $u_1,\ldots,u_n\in S^1$, say ${u_k=(\cos(t_k/2),\sin(t_k/2))}$, and we are looking for $v\in S^1$ such that \eqref{eq:strongpol} holds.
+Writing

+$z=e^{it}$, and $z_k=e^{it_k}$, then $\inner{u_k}{v}$ reduces to $|z-z_k|/2$ after using trigonometric identities.
+These ideas have been generalized and formal definitions as well as several related results on polarization can be found in \cite[Chapter 14]{springerpola}.

-which is equivalent to \eqref{eq:realpol}.
-We also remark that both of these problems can be reformulated in terms of inverse eigenvectors, which were introduced briefly in \cref{sec:reforzone}, and this connects them more deeply with the complex plank problem.
+We also remark that both of the polarization problems presented in this section can be reformulated in terms of inverse eigenvectors, which were introduced briefly in \cref{sec:reforzone}, and this connects them more deeply with the complex plank problem.
+The ideas that appear in the proofs of polarization problems are also connected with the polynomial approach presented in \cref{sec:polynomialapproach}, as already mentioned there.